Census delays mean some Virginia Democrats will be on the June ballot twice

 “In this business, your word is your bond,” said state Sen. Scott Surovell (Prince William), who has continued to advocate for Hall but said he still considers Guzman a friend.
 “Once you’ve given your commitment, you can’t go back or you’re not going to last very long.”

 Guzman has since collected her own key endorsements for her reelection from party leaders who initially remained neutral in the race after supporting someone else for lieutenant governor.
-Among them: House Speaker Eileen Filler-Corn (Fairfax) and Majority Leader Charniele Herring (Alexandria).
+Among them: House Speaker Eileen Filler-Corn (Fairfax) and Majority Leader Charniele L. Herring (Alexandria).

 Guzman said she decided to focus on winning back her House seat out of worry that the communities she advocates for — among them immigrants and other blue-collar workers — could lose an effective voice in Richmond.
 But the choice was also practical.